elphick/mass-composition/README.md

-# xr-mass-composition
+# mass-composition-xarray

-Manage mass-composition math operations and visualisation
+Manage mass-composition math operations and visualisation in xarray

 **Why Xarray?
 Why not Pandas?**